California mother charged for telling child to hit opponent

-LOS ANGELES — A California woman was criminally charged Thursday for telling her daughter to “hit her” before the girl punched an opposing player in the head during a basketball game.
+LOS ANGELES (AP) — A California woman was criminally charged Thursday for telling her daughter to “hit her” before the girl punched an opposing player in the head during a basketball game.

 The punch was thrown last month as two club teams played during a tournament in Garden Grove, south of Los Angeles.